 On 06/20/2016 DIANA KASIAN filed a Personal Injury - Other Personal Injury lawsuit against BLAKE LEIBEL.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are LAURA A. SEIGLE, AMY D. HOGUE and JAMES A. KADDO.
-The case status is Other.
+The Judges overseeing this case are LAURA A. SEIGLE, AMY D. HOGUE, JAMES A. KADDO and EDWARD B. MORETON.
+The case status is Not Classified By Court.

 Los Angeles County Superior Courts